-Migraine headaches are a type of vascular headache that results from blood vessels dilating in the brain.
+Migraines are intense headaches that can occur as a symptom of pregnancy.
 These are different from stress or tension headaches.
 It is also normal to experience your first migraine during pregnancy.
 Some studies have found a slight correlation between migraines and hormones.
-Women tend to get migraines more often than men.
+This makes questions about how to treat migraines naturally while expecting common.

 The only danger is when your headache may be a sign of something else.
 You should ALWAYS call your health care provider when:

 - Your headache is accompanied by a fever

 - Your headache persists for more than a few hours or returns frequently

 It is ALWAYS important to let your health care provider know when you are experiencing any headaches and the details about them.